 top of page

-In this crazy Trump world, are you reacting fast enough to external change?
+Are you reacting fast enough to external change?

-• May 19
+• May 19, 2025

 • 3 min read

 Cultural agility is one of the biggest hidden barriers to building a fit-for-purpose culture, yet it’s surprisingly simple to get right.
 Organisations (and leaders) sometimes find adapting to new ways of working and changing circumstances very challenging, and this is reflected in their strategy.
-However, in today’s constantly changing world, while everything and everybody around them moves fast, their strategy remains stuck.

 In some ways, a strategy not adapting quickly enough is understandable.
 Leadership teams invest time, energy, and goodwill in creating a bold strategy.
 It fits, but for the world as it was.
 Then the market shifts, technology evolves, and societal expectations move on.
-And instead of adapting the strategy, they cling on, hoping small tweaks will be enough, when the actual reality is, a change in organisational mindsets to encourage agile ways of working would be the best place to focus.
+And instead of adapting the strategy, they cling on, hoping small tweaks will be enough, when the actual reality is that a change in organisational mindsets to encourage agile ways of working would be the best place to focus.

 The common reasons leaders struggle to manage culture in ever-changing times